 -Genesis 1:25

 God makes it very clear that He created plants, animals, insects, and man to produce after his own kind.
-Though I have heard many creationists say, "If they can mate and bring forth, they are the same kind," I do not think this is an accurate definition.
-If you read Genesis carefully, you will see that God never says mating makes the same kind, but he says specifically if they can "bring forth."
+Though I have heard many creationists say, "If they can mate and bring forth, they are the same kind," I do not think this is a fully accurate definition.
+If you read Genesis carefully, you will see that God never says mating makes the same kind, but he says specifically if they can "bring forth," or in other words, we now have methods of making animals bring forth without sexual intercourse.

 Sometimes we get some wild and bizarre variations within the different kinds of animals, but never do they become something other than their own kind.
-Sometimes these variations can be limited mechanical breeding capability [e.g. chihuahua and great dane would have physical limitations to mate together], but if you use artificial insemination they could still produce offspring.
+Sometimes these variations can be limited mechanical breeding capability [e.g. chihuahua and great dane would have physical limitations that would prevent their natural breeding], but if we use artificial breeding methods, they can still produce offspring.
 As an experiment to test the Biblical hypothesis, we could use cat sperm and apply it to a female dog, or dog sperm and apply it to a female cat, and nothing will happen because they are not the same kind.

-For example, according to Biblical prediction, horses will always produce the horse kind.
+What makes something scientific is not based on what an evolutionist believes, but what is observation in nature; for example, according to Biblical prediction, horses will always produce the horse kind.
 Horses, zebras, and mules are all varieties within the horse kind.
 All of them can be bred together.
-The important point to note is that horses cannot breed with giraffes, dogs, or deer because they are not the same kind of animal, and no amount of selective or natural breeding will change them into anything else but a horse.
+The important point to note is that horses cannot breed with giraffes, dogs, or deer because they are not the same kind of animal, and no amount of selective or natural breeding will change them into anything else but a horse, which demonstrates the observational evidence is in favor of God's Word over evolution.

-If someone wants to BELIEVE that long ago, and far away, horses came from something that was not a horse, they are welcome to believe that, but that is not part of science.
-That's a religious worldview that someone chooses to believe in, and that should not be labeled as science.
+If evolutions wants to BELIEVE that long ago, and far away (millions and billions of unobservable years ago), horses came from something that was not a horse, they are welcome to believe that, but that is not part of science.
+That's a religious worldview that someone chooses to believe in, and that should be left in religious institutions, not published in public school science textbooks.

-A recent example of the Biblical kinds being discovered can be found in the whale and dolphin hybrid that been cross bred to produce what has been labeled a wholphin.
+A recent example of the Biblical kinds being discovered can be found in the whale and dolphin hybrid that have been cross bred to produce what has been labeled a 'wholphin'.
 These two similar-looking creatures happened to be two varieties of the same kind of animal.
-Not all similar-looking animals will bring forth as the same kind, but we can continue to do scientific breeding experiments to label the original basic kinds of animals God created in the book of Genesis.
+Not all similar-looking animals will bring forth as the same kind, but we can continue to do scientific breeding experiments to label the original basic kinds of animals God created in the book of Genesis, and may eventually be able to form an educational teaching chart showing the kinds next to all their varieties.

 -"Whale-dolphin hybrid has baby wholphin: Calf jumbo-sized compared to purebred dolphins," Associated Press, April 15, 2005; Image from MSNBC.com - [www.msnbc.msn.com/id/7508288/ns/technology_and_science-science/t/whale-dolphin-hybrid-has-baby-wholphin]